 School of Information Sciences Computer Vision and Machine Learning Group

 Schedule (subject to revision)

-Week 8 Project Proposal + Slides Due / Project Proposal Presentation
+Week 8 Oct 14 Project Proposal + Slides Due / Project Proposal Presentations

+School of Information Sciences Computer Vision and Machine Learning Group